- My (almost base-game compatible) Sad Animations Hack can be found here.

 If that’s what you’re looking for, a tutorial I recommend is Jasumi’s Start to Finish Posebox Tutorial, which is one I’ve used myself.

 This means that changing the settings in SimPE will NOT affect any poseboxes you already have in your game!
-The SimPE settings has to be changed before the posebox is created to have any effect!
+The settings have to be changed before the posebox is created to have any effect!

 1. In the SimPE menu bar, choose Extra -> Preferences…